Healthy Children

 Data Source: Division of Family and Children Services, Georgia Department of Human Services.

-Definitions: Number of households with children receiving Food Stamps.
+Definitions: Number of households with children receiving SNAP.

 Data Source: Division of Family and Children Services, Georgia Department of Human Services.